i-on-project/teams/docs/api/problems/conflict.md

 ## Description

 The Conflict status code indicates that the request could not be completed due to a conflict with the current state of the target resource.

+## Use cases

+- **ResourceAlreadyExistsException**: The resource you are trying to create already exists and thus cannot be created.

+For aditional information please contact the system admin.